mihaibujanca/dynamicfusion/README.md

 * Performance has been improved by 1.6x factor (Fermi-tested)
 * Code size is reduced drastically.
 Readability improved.
 * No hardcoded algorithm parameters!
 All of them can be changed at runtime (volume size, etc.)
-* The code is made independent from inconveniently heavy OpenCV GPU module and compilation-nightmarish PCL library.
+* The code is made independent from OpenCV GPU module and PCL library.

 Dependencies:
 * Fermi or Kepler or newer